-The highest peak of landscape painting is Hiroshige Utagawa, an ukiyo-e artist from the late Edo period, depicting the masterpiece "53rd Tokaido".
+The highest peak of landscape paintings is Hiroshige Utagawa, a ukiyo-e artist from the late Edo period, depicting the masterpiece "53rd Tokaido".

 His gentle style of painting softens the mind of what he sees.